What to do in Bordeaux, the city of wine: Places to visit and events to experience07-02-2020

 Source: Bordeaux Tourism

-Bordeaux is both a land of culture and of festivals.
+Bordeaux is both a land of culture and festivals.
 Discover the festivities that you cannot - and should not - miss!

 Cool events in Bordeaux!